Serving all people by providing personalized health and wellness through exemplary care, education and research.

-If you have breast cancer, you will have many treatment options.
+If you have breast cancer, you will have many treatment choices.
 Before you decide which is best for you, weigh all of your choices.
-And discuss them with your doctor.
-Your options may include one or more types of adjuvant therapy.
-These are treatments used in addition to surgery.
+Be sure to discuss them with your healthcare providers and your loved ones.
+Your choices may include one or more types of adjuvant therapy.
+These are treatments used after breast surgery.

-This treatment uses high-energy x-rays to kill cancer cells.
-Most often, it is used to kill cancer cells that may remain in the breast after surgery.
+This treatment uses high-energy X-rays to kill cancer cells.
+Most often, it is used to kill cancer cells that may remain in your breast after surgery.
 Radiation also helps keep breast cancer from coming back.
-You’ll likely have this treatment if you had a lumpectomy.
+You’ll likely have this treatment if you had a lumpectomy (breast-conserving surgery).

-This treatment is a type of medication that attacks cancer cells.
+This treatment uses medicines that attack cancer cells.
 Chemotherapy can be given before or after surgery.
-Or, it may be given on its own.
+Or it may be given on its own.
 It’s also used to help keep breast cancer from coming back.
 Your healthcare provider will decide if chemotherapy is right for you.
 Factors include the size of your tumor and where it has spread.

 Hormone therapy is used when cancer cells respond to estrogen and progesterone.
 These two hormones are normally made by the body.
-With cancer, the hormones bind to special sites called receptors on the cancer cells.
-This causes them to grow into tumors.
-To treat these types of tumors, two kinds of medications may be used.
+With some types of breast cancer, the hormones bind to special sites called receptors on the cancer cells.
+This causes them to grow.
+To treat these types of tumors, two kinds of medicines may be used:

 Selective estrogen receptor modulators (SERMs).
-These bind to cancer cells and stop the cells from dividing.
+These bind to hormone receptor-positive cancer cells and stop the cells from dividing.

 Aromatase inhibitors.
-These reduce the body’s production of estrogen.
-With less estrogen to bind with, cancer cells are less likely to grow.
+These reduce your body’s production of estrogen.
+With less estrogen to bind with, hormone receptor-positive cancer cells are less likely to grow.